SwagataChaudhuri/Projects/SPO CSOM Scripts/README.md

 O365 SharePoint Online Script to establish connection to a SPO Site Collection

 ## O365 SPO CSOM Script 02.ps1
-O365 SharePoint Online Script to download a Single File from provided File URL
+O365 SharePoint Online Script to download a single File from provided File URL